Tutorial: Get started with Azure Machine Learning in Jupyter Notebooks

 An Azure Machine Learning workspace is a foundational resource in the cloud that you use to experiment, train, and deploy machine learning models.
 It ties your Azure subscription and resource group to an easily consumed object in the service.

-Sign in to Azure portal by using the credentials for your Azure subscription.
+Sign in to the Azure portal by using the credentials for your Azure subscription.

-In the upper-left corner of Azure portal, select + Create a resource.
+In the upper-left corner of the Azure portal, select + Create a resource.